StefanMalv/SavingsQuest/README.md

 ### Financial Education:
 Along the way, you'll gain valuable financial insights and knowledge that will empower you to make better financial decisions in the real world.

-### Login:
-Registered users can log in with their username and password to access their accounts.

-### Save Money:
-Logged-in users can save virtual money to their accounts.
-The application calculates virtual game money earned based on the amount saved and stores the transaction in the database.

-### Set Savings Goal:
-Users can set savings goals.
-When the goal is reached, they receive in-game rewards.
-The application tracks progress toward the goal and notifies users when they've reached it.

-### Log Out:
-Users can log out of their accounts to protect their privacy.

 ### Requirements:
 Before using the Game User Application, ensure you have the following requirements installed: